Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Common Problems & Solutions

 Watering

-Water Scindapsus aureus liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
-Overwatering results in rotting stems and yellow leaves.
+Do not water on a schedule.
+Water Scindapsus aureus liberally in spring and summer until water flows out through the drainage hole.
+Allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting stems, yellow leaves and leaf loss.

-Cut down on watering during the cold season to keep the soil slightly moist as growth is minimal at this time.
-Do not allow the soil to dry out completely to avoid wilting and drooping leaves.
+Cut down on watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to avoid wilting, drooping, yellowing and leaf drop.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot.
+Make sure that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can lead to root-rot and eventual loss of the plant.

 Light Requirements

-Pothos grow best in medium to bright indirect light (filtered light).
-Keep it away from hot direct sunlight to avoid scorching the leaves, causing brown edges.
+Scindapsus aureus prefers medium to bright indirect light (filtered light); place infront of a bright, sunless window.
+Keep it away from direct sunlight to avoid scorching the leaves; brown leaf marks.

-Too little light will result in leggy growth with long gaps between leaves.
+Too little light will result in yellowing and leggy growth with long gaps between leaves.
 Move it to a brighter spot or instal a grow light if the natural lighting is not adequate.

 Regularly rotate the pot to ensure that the plant receives light on all sides for a balanced growth and to prevent leggy growth.

-Feed your Scindapsus aureus every 4 weeks during the growing period with a balanced, liquid fertilizer for lush growth.
-Stop feeding in the cold season as growth at this time is minimal and feeding at this time may lead to fertilizer burn.
+Feed your Scindapsus aureus Pothos with a balanced, liquid fertilizer every 4 weeks in spring and summer for a lush growth.
+Stop feeding in fall and winter as growth is minimal and feeding at this time may lead to fertilizer burn.

-Take care not to over-fertilize as it can lead to salt buildup, which causes leaf browning.
+Take care not to over-fertilize as it can lead to salts buildup, which causes leaf browning.
 Flush the soil occasionally with water to prevent this.

 Repotting

-Repot your Devil's Ivy during the growing season only when the plant has become pot-bound.
+Repot your Devil's Ivy during the growing season only when the plant is pot-bound.
 Use a rich, free-draining soil and a pot one size larger than the current one.
-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Take a look at these ceramic pots with drainage holes and saucer on Amazon.
+Confirm that the pot has a drainage hole to prevent sogginess which can lead to root-rot.
+Take a look at these ceramic pots with drainage holes on Amazon.

 Cutback the stems at the beginning of the growing season when they become straggly to rejuvenate growth.
 The foliage emanating from the pruning can be used to propagate new plants.